Fall Protection Program

-The purpose of this fall protection policy is to protect Western Michigan University (WMU) employees who work at elevated heights not on ladders.
-In addition, this policy ensures compliance with MIOSHA General Industry Safety and Health Standards and also Construction Industry Part-45 requirements.
+The purpose of this fall protection program is to protect Western Michigan University (WMU) employees who work at elevated heights not on ladders.
+In addition, this program ensures compliance with MIOSHA General Industry Safety and Health Standards and also Construction Industry Part-45 requirements.

 This program shall cover all WMU employees who conduct work at elevated heights not on ladders.
-All contractors must have their own fall protection program, which is comparable to this policy.
-Contractors are responsible for providing their fall protection program to WMU and must also be familiar with the WMU policy.
+All contractors must have their own fall protection program, which is comparable to this program.
+Contractors are responsible for providing their fall protection program to WMU and must also be familiar with the WMU program.

 Elevated heights include an unprotected side which is 4 feet or more above a lower level or above dangerous equipment.
 Elevated heights may be found at unprotected sides and edges, hoist areas, wall openings, excavations, ramps, walkways, or holes in walking surfaces such as skylights.